syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/RowDragAndDrop.md

 {% endhighlight %}

-## How to disable dropping when dragging over particular rows?
+## Disable dropping when dragging over particular rows

 Dropping can be disabled for particular rows while dragging a row.Refer following code sample to cancel dropping of particular row.